userjack6880/picluster/content/index.md

 # Pi HPC Introduction

-<span class="small">Last Update 21 March 2024</span>
+<span class="small">Last Update 18 July 2024</span>

 These modules are intended on teaching you how to configure, setup, and run your own miniature cluster computer.
 While there are some differences between our setup and supercomputers on the Top500, the fundementals are essentially the same - a bunch of Linux computers performing various functions of an entire system.

-The instructions provided are assuming that you have the following hardware:
+Instructions are provided assuming you are using the recommended hardware this guide targets:

+*Recommended*:
-- 5+ Raspberry Pi 4B with extra SSD storage (up to 41)
+- 1 Raspberry Pi 4B - Head Node
-  - 120GB minimum recommended
-  - 1 board will be used for the head and login node, the rest are for storage
+  - 2 GB+ RAM
+  - 120 GB+ SSD connected via USB
-- 4+ Raspberry Pi 4B (up to 40)
+- 4+ Raspberry Pi 4B (up to 40) - Compute Nodes
-  - These will be used for compute
-- 1 Raspberry Pi Zero W/Zero 2 W (Optional)
-  - Optional node - this will not have HPC-related software on it, it is simply a terminal for students to use to SSH into the rest of the cluster.
+  - 4 GB+ RAM
 - Network Switch

-  - This will not need to be connected to the internet to go through the modules, but instructors will need network access for initial setup.
+*Optional*:
+- 5+ Raspberry Pi 4B (up to 40) - Storage Nodes
+  - 4 GB+ RAM
+  - 120 GB+ SSD connected via USB

 [Instructors: Read This First](instructors)